 October is Breast Cancer Awareness Month.
-Did you know breast cancer is the most commonly diagnosed cancer, and a leading cause of death from cancer among U.S. women?
+Did you know breast cancer is the most commonly diagnosed cancer, and a leading cause of death among women?
 Studies have suggested that breastfeeding reduces breast cancer risk.
-With that, we'll leave you with the following inspiring story:
+With that, we’ll leave you with the following inspiring story:

-This mother really puts the "active" in "active duty."
-And she proved earlier this year that she doesn't let anything come in between her and the goals she sets.
+This mother really puts the “active” in “active duty.”
+And she has proven that she doesn’t let anything stop her from achieving the goals she sets.

 Sloan had given birth to her second child just seven months earlier.
 This marked her first Ironman 70.3 since delivering him.

 But when you need to pump, you need to pump.
 There’s no avoiding it, unless you want to be in some pretty extreme discomfort.
 And Sloan realized at some point during her race that she had a chance to set a new personal record.

 So did she sit down and use the pump?
 Nah.
 Sloan pumped as she ran, because that’s just how motivated she was.

 “I knew that I would (hit a personal best) because I had a really amazing bike ride and a pretty decent swim,” Sloan told People magazine.
 “I had brought my hand pump and I just decided to go for it.
 I was making good time and I just didn’t want to stop and lose the time on my race.”